MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ```
 **c.
 Using 'awk' to work with data in columns**

 The linux command 'awk' is very useful and practical for text manipulation in bioinformatics, 'awk' works with data in tabular format (like the result files on the previous excersice).
-The name stands for Aho, Weinberger and Kernighan (yes, [Brian Kernighan](https://www.cs.princeton.edu/~bwk/)), the authors of the language, which started in 1977.
+The name stands for Aho, Weinberger and Kernighan [Brian Kernighan](https://www.cs.princeton.edu/~bwk/)), the authors of the language, which started in 1977.

 What is it that awk does?